-On 14 March 2017, the Australian Government decided to extend the use of the Cashless Debit Card in Ceduna and the East Kimberley based on the results from an independent evaluation.
+On 14 March 2017, the Government announced the extension of the use of the Cashless Debit Card in Ceduna and the East Kimberley based on the results from an independent evaluation.

-From July 2017, the Cashless Debit Card will also be expanded to two new locations over two years, and Income Management will be extended for a further two years.
+Announced as part of the 2017-18 Budget, the Cashless Debit Card will also be expanded to two new locations - Income Management will also be extended to 30 June 2019.

 The expansion of the Cashless Debit Card demonstrates the Government’s commitment to a strong social welfare safety net, reducing social harm in areas with high levels of welfare dependency and supporting vulnerable people, families and communities.

-For Ministerial announcements regarding the Cashless Debit Card, go to alantudge.dss.gov.au
+For Ministerial announcements regarding the Cashless Debit Card, go to www.mhs.gov.au/media-releases